liviu-stefan-pit/chrome_extensions/focify/README.md

 - ✅ Settings stored locally in Chrome sync
 - ✅ Open source and auditable

+> Disclaimer: Focify is an independent project and is **not affiliated with, endorsed by, or sponsored by YouTube / Google**.
+All trademarks belong to their respective owners.

 ## 📋 Roadmap

 ### v0.2 (Next Release)